 The Spice Islands (Malaku, or the Moluccas) are a small group of islands to the north-east of Indonesia, between Celebes and New Guinea.
+They include Halmahera (the largest), Seram, Buru, Ambon, Ternate, and Tidore and the Aru and Kai island groups.
 They were known for being the largest producers of mace, nutmeg, cloves and pepper in the world.

 Why were the Spice Islands important?